-The information in Report that relates to Exploration Targets and Exploration Results is based on information compiled by Dr David Jefferson who is a Member of the Institute of Materials, Minerals and Mining, a 'Recognized Professional Organization' (RPO) including in the list promulgated by the ASX from time to time.
-Dr Jefferson is a consultant working for SRK Exploration Services Ltd and has been engaged by Gulf Industrials Ltd to prepare documentation for the Soalara Limestone Property.
-He has sufficient experience which is related to the style of mineralization and type of deposit under consideration and to the activity which has been undertaken, to qualify as Competent Person as define by the 2012 edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves", Dr. Jefferson consents to the report being issued in the form and context in which it appears.
+The information in this statement that relates to Mineral Resource Estimates is based on information compiled by Arnold van der Heyden, a Member and Chartered Professional (Geology) of the AusIMM.
+Mr van der Heyden is a full-time employee of H&S Consultants Pty Ltd. Mr van der Heyden has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves".
+Mr van der Heyden consents to the inclusion in this Announcement of the matters based on his information in the form and context in which it appears.